AliceHexin/engg1340-project/README.md

 ```
 ## 2.5 set wonderlist
 input command "wonderlist" to add item and target amount of deposit , you could add at most 10 items, when you have enough money, the system would notice you.
+the item and target amount would be saved in yourname_wonderlist.txt(e.g. ma_wonderlist.txt)
+when target amount is achieved, you will received a message to notice you item is available now, the record in yourname_wonderlist.txt will be deleted.

+** reminder**
+do not set the items with the same name.

 # 3 exit system from menu
 input command "quit" twice would exit the system.